ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/section-3-baseline-spec-identity-scope.png"
+      alt="The figure show how three components -- identity system, Operator Compnay A, and and an identity Registry, IREgistry are functionally connected.
+The IRegistry in the top part of the figure establishes a trust relationship with the identity system and the OPerat Company A can aa, update and delete identies from the IRestiry component.
+In the scetion od the figure labeled, Out of Scope (for the BPI), the Identity System component provides identity assertions to the Operator Company A, as well as to an individual operating on behalf of the Operator Company A. In addition, the Identity System provides configuration, authentication and authorization services to the service account of the Operator Company A with the Identity System."
   >
-  <figcaption>Figure 4: Delineation of the Identity and Credential scope of a BPI; Source: Oliver Terbu (ConsenSys)</figcaption>
+  <figcaption>Figure 4: Schematic delineation of the Identity and Credential scope of a BPI; Source: Oliver Terbu (ConsenSys)</figcaption>
 </figure>
 </div>